 - Terra di Bari DOP: Strong taste, bitter and spicy in the end.
 An oil that is combined with raw and cooked vegetables and the orecchiette with turnip tops.
 Try it with a slice of bread of Altamura, just seared on the grill during a bonfire on the beach and with sea urchins.

 - Chianti Classico DOP: Oil fragrances of artichoke and herbs.
-Its taste is rotund and slightly spicy tones.
+Its taste is round and slightly spicy tones.
 Chianti is best enjoyed with vegetable soups, with the panzanella, Ribollita and rabbit with black olives.

 - Sardinia DOP: Fruity, soft on the palate with floral tones and closing.
 This oil is served with fish dishes, steamed or grilled shellfish.
 Ideal for a sailboat lunch or a romantic waterfront dinner.

 - Monti Iblei DOP: Intensely fruity, this oil has all the warmth of this land.
 A hint of tomato makes it ideal for vegetable appetizers, dips and grilled fish.
-You may taste it admiring the Sciara del Fuoco from a gulet trip .
+You may taste it admiring the Sciara del Fuoco from a gulet trip.

 T4IT recommended mill

 If you want to learn more about Italian oil, you must visit a mill and discover the secret of the “green gold!”
-4 km far from Castiglione del Lago, nearly 60km from Perugia, tourist traveling to Umbria could reach Pozzuolese Co-operative oil.
+4 km far from Castiglione del Lago, nearly 60km from Perugia, the tourist travelling to Umbria could reach Pozzuolese Co-operative oil.
 This mill was created in 1968 according to a small number of local producers that aimed to improve the quality of oil production in the Trasimeno Lake area.

-Nowadays the company has obtained important results with continuous increase in the number of partners and buyers.
+Nowadays the company has obtained important results with a continuous increase in the number of partners and buyers.
 The mill stands in the countryside, surrounded by cultivated farmlands, forests and olive groves.
-You could have a relaxing break there, buying some bottles at the internal mill shop and kids could enjoy a guided tours as well.
+You could have a relaxing break there, buying some bottles at the internal mill shop and kids could enjoy a guided tour as well.

 Pozzuolese Co-operative oil mill and shop